Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Blind Spots of existing Approaches to Parking Search

-More generally, it goes without saying that these topological effects can hardly be captured by approaches that are oblivious of the street network.
-Yet, these considerations should not be regarded as merely abstract, as they have contributed to shaping cities and land \citep[intro.]{shoup2018parking}; this is perhaps best exemplified by the strip geometry of strip malls in North America or retail parks in Europe, which enables customers to park directly in front of the shops.
+\AN{Undoubtedly,} these topological effects can hardly be captured by approaches oblivious of the street network.
+These considerations \AN{are not} merely abstract: they have contributed to shaping cities and land \citep[intro.]{shoup2018parking}.
+This is perhaps best exemplified by the strip geometry of strip malls in North America or retail parks in Europe, which enables customers to park directly in front of the shops.